KeikoWada/FridgeTracker-front-end/README.md

 List unsolved problems which would be fixed in future iterations.
   - make code DRY
   - styling
-  - update function from handlebars
+  - calliing success update modal
-  - retrive the former data in modal when click the edit(update) button

 Link to wireframes